 After marrying a wealthy Italian (Gianni Garko, The Night of the Devils), an American clairvoyant, Virginia Ducci (Jennifer O’Neill, Summer of ’42), moves to Italy.
 Once in her husband’s mansion, Virginia is drawn to a room where she discovers a body hidden behind a wall.
-With the help of a researcher of paranormal phenomena (Marc Porel, Don’t Torture a Duckling), Virginia sets out to find out who is the dead person and who put him behind the wall.
+With the help of a parapsychologist (Marc Porel, Don’t Torture a Duckling), Virginia sets out to find out who is the dead person.

 Reaction & Thoughts:

 This is most atypical film of “The Wizard of Gore,” Italian filmmaker Lucio Fulci (Zombie and The House by the Cemetery).
 The Psychic is a restrained, well-paced, and well-plotted thriller where violence is minimal and suspense is plenty — this is a really nice surprise from the popular, but erratic Italian maestro.

-The Psychic, written by Fulci, Roberto Gianviti and Dardano Sacchetti, kept me on the edge of my seat as each clue was revealed.
-It’s a really good whodunit with supernatural touches.
-The clairvoyant lady sees images that she and viewer must decipher before the climax, which is, by the way, very intense.
-There is a twist near the end that I didn’t see coming — how much fun is not to get ahead of a movie!
+Written by Fulci, Roberto Gianviti and Dardano Sacchetti, The Psychic kept me on the edge of my seat as each clue was revealed.
+It’s a rock-solid whodunit with supernatural overtones.
+The clairvoyant lady sees images that she and viewers must decipher before the climax, which is, by the way, very intense.
+There is a twist near the end that I didn’t see coming — how much fun it is not to get ahead of a movie!

-The film, also known as Seven Notes in Black, gives the beautiful model-turned-actor Jennifer O’Neill (I always confuse her with Jacqueline Bisset!) a rare opportunity to “act.”
+The film gives the beautiful model-turned-actor Jennifer O’Neill (I always confuse her with Jacqueline Bisset!) a rare opportunity to “act.”
 More often than not, O’Neill is nothing but glitter sprinkled all over a movie.
-O’Neill is in almost all scenes and demonstrates that she can carry a film on her shoulders — it’s a really solid performance.
-Popular character actor Gabriele Ferzetti (Bond’s father-in-law in On Her Majesty’s Secret Service) has a small, but key supporting role.
+O’Neill is in almost every scene and demonstrates that she can carry a film on her shoulders — it’s a really solid performance.
+Popular character actor Gabriele Ferzetti (James Bond’s father-in-law in On Her Majesty’s Secret Service) is also very good as the main murder suspect.